England-Lancashire Flag

 More so after last night's deluge with thunder, ball lightning, the lot but at least the soggy ground has brought the snipe out.
 Some of these come From Russia with Lovely, striped plumage in spring when they're acting all matey.

-RSPB™-ers are an engaging bunch[1] and a few years back, when an interest first took flight, it wasn't exactly a case of being corralled more, erm, actively encouraged to sign up.
+It was a few years back when our interest first took flight and while it wasn't exactly a case of being corralled, let's say there was some, erm, active encouragement to sign up.

 That means, wherever in the UK, there's often a chance to get into 'profit', which is an economy that's as false as the claim of the existence of marsh harriers.